Hydrodermabrasion VS Chemical Peel: Which Should You Get?

 In the end, it will depend on what you are looking for and what types of condition your skin has.
 If you are looking to improve wrinkles and do not have any skin conditions (or sensitive skin), a chemical peel may be your best bet.
 If you are looking for hydration as well as plumping or you have sensitive skin, a hydrodermabrasion may be best for you.
 The best way to determine is to speak with your Dermatologist or skin therapist and decide.

 Typically, chemical peels are best for scars, wrinkles, and discoloration.
-Hydrodermabrasion is good for dehydration, damaged or minor wrinkles or if you have sensitive skin.
+Hydrodermabrasion machine is good for dehydration, damaged or minor wrinkles or if you have sensitive skin.

 Date:04-11-2021